Consumer Complaint

 If you have an issue with a financial institution, first, you should try to resolve the issue with the financial institution.
 If you have attempted to work with the institution but need more assistance, you can file a complaint with the department.
 Here are the ways to file a complaint with TDFI:

-2. If you need to furnish supporting documentation to coincide with a recently submitted complaint, or else you are an institution which needs to submit a response to a consumer complaint, please send this documentation using this link: https://first.tn.gov/UploadCenter/?div=crs Please do not submit any information that may be considered confidential or if it contains personal identifying information via email.
-Should you encounter a problem attempting to send such information via the Upload Center, please contact us at 800-778-4215 or mail directly to the address shown below in Item 6.
+2. If you need to furnish supporting documentation to coincide with your Consumer Complain Form, you will be able to submit documents within the form submission process.
+Please do not submit any information that may be considered confidential or if it contains personal identifying information via email.
+Should you encounter a problem attempting to send such information via the form submission process, please contact us at 800-778-4215 or mail directly to the address shown below in Item 6.

 3. Call 1-800-778-4215 to receive a consumer complaint form